drakkan/sftpgo/docs/sftp-subsystem.md

                                starting directory.
 The home directory for a new user will be:

-                               <base-home-dir>/<username>
+                               [base-home-dir]/[username]

                                base-home-dir must be an absolute path.
-  -c, --config-dir string      Location for SFTPGo config dir.
+  -c, --config-dir string      Location for the config dir.
 This directory
-                               should contain the "sftpgo" configuration file
-                               or the configured config-file and it is used as the base for files with a relative path (eg. the private keys for the SFTP server, the SQLite database if you use SQLite as data provider).
+                               is used as the base for files with a relative path, eg. the private keys for the SFTP server or the SQLite database if you use SQLite as data provider.
+                               The configuration file, if not explicitly set, is looked for in this dir.
+We support reading from JSON, TOML, YAML, HCL, envfile and Java properties config files.
+The default config
+                               file name is "sftpgo" and therefore
+                               "sftpgo.json", "sftpgo.yaml" and so on are
+                               searched.
                                This flag can be set using SFTPGO_CONFIG_DIR env var too. (default ".")
-  -f, --config-file string     Name for SFTPGo configuration file.
-It must be
+      --config-file string     Path to SFTPGo configuration file.
-                               the name of a file stored in config-dir not the absolute path to the configuration file.
-The specified file name must have no extension we automatically load JSON, YAML, TOML, HCL and Java properties.
-Therefore if you set "sftpgo" then "sftpgo.json", "sftpgo.yaml" and so on
+                               This flag explicitly defines the path, name and extension of the config file.
+If must be an absolute path or a path relative to the configuration directory.
+The specified file
-                               are searched.
+                               name must have a supported extension (JSON, YAML, TOML, HCL or Java properties).
-                               This flag can be set using SFTPGO_CONFIG_FILE env var too. (default "sftpgo") -h, --help                   help for startsubsys -j, --log-to-journald        Send logs to journald.
+                               This flag can be set using SFTPGO_CONFIG_FILE env var too.
+  -h, --help                   help for startsubsys -j, --log-to-journald        Send logs to journald.
 Only available on Linux.
                                Use: